nicoleYak/MySQL-Project-IG_Data/README.md

 4. Which hashtags are the most effective for driving engagement?
 I need a list of hashtags ordered by the total engagement they generated.

+Data Source I used -

+The dataset analyzed in this project was obtained from a MySQL bootcamp.
+It consists of thousands of rows of data, including: users table, photos table, follows table (followers and followees), comments table, likes table and hashtags table. mimicking the typical data structure of an Instagram database.